 Bring your focus to the breath.
-Begin inhaling deeply and exhaling slowly; breathe in for 3 and out for 4 or 5 – this will activate the parasympathetic nervous system which aids relaxation.
+Begin inhaling deeply and exhaling slowly; I recommend breathing in for a count of 3 and out for 4 or 5.
+This activates the parasympathetic nervous system which aids relaxation.
 Wander slowly around the area until you feel you’d like to stop and sit for a while.
 I’d suggest sitting by a tree.
 Put a mat down if you like, and I like to pull my hood up so when I lean back, I don’t worry about creepy crawlies getting into my hair.
 You want to maximise your comfort and minimise unhelpful distraction.

 “Taking in the small things on the forest floor has stayed with me the most – I use that memory to focus when things seem overwhelming.”